Quidifer/Neural_Network/README.md

 weights and biases each time we run backpropagation on an image.
 We understand that this significantly effects the runtime, and will attempt using mini batches in our upcoming projects.

-# Relevent Calculus Behind Back Propogation
+# Relevant Calculus Behind Back Propogation
  ![alt text](https://raw.githubusercontent.com/Quidifer/Neural_Network/master/math-page-001.jpg)